RyanAller1701QCA/1701QCA-Assessment1/experiments/experiments.md

 ### Experiment name ###

-(Using the Accelerometer to Control Motor Speed)
+Using the Accelerometer to Control Motor Speed

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](Experiment4.jpg)

-(Insert a caption here)
+Micro:bit tilted on tissue box to activate fan movement

 #### Reflection ####